tedneward/Azgaarnoth/Races/Githzerai.md

 ```
 def level0(npc):
+    npc.description.append("***Race: Githzerai.*** Githzerai were elves captured by mind flayers.
+Tortured and experimented on by the illithids, the githzerai later rebelled and won their freedom.
+These tall, gaunt folk have potent psionic powers and dwell, for the most part, on the Astral Plane.")

     npc.WIS += 2
     npc.INT += 1

     npc.speed['walking'] = 30

     npc.languages.append('Common')
     npc.languages.append('Gith')

     npc.traits.append("***Mental Discipline.*** You have advantage on saving throws against the charmed and frightened conditions.")
     npc.cantripsknown.append('mage hand')